-Older plants may develop browned or beat-up, ragged looking foliage towards the end of the summer months.
-You can simply prune out all of the damaged material, allowing the plant to fill back in with new growth.
+Older plants may develop browned or beat-up, ragged-looking foliage towards the end of the summer months.
+You can prune out all of the damaged material, allowing the plant to fill back in with new growth.

-Most pests don’t seem very attracted to Jacob’s ladder, but there are a few.
+Most pests don’t seem to care for it, but there are a few.
 Diseases also aren’t super-common but can happen.
-Here’s some tips to help you if any problems arise!
+Here are some tips to help you if any problems arise!

 Too little water can cause the tips of the leaves to turn brown and crispy.
-While Jacob’s ladder plant is surprisingly drought-tolerant once established, younger plants often experience this problem when underwatered.
+While it’s surprisingly drought-tolerant once established, younger plants often experience this problem when underwatered.
 Stay consistent in your soil moisture.

-There are a very limited number of pests that seem to attack Jacob’s ladder plant.
+There are a very limited number of pests that seem to attack this plant.
 In fact, it’s deer-resistant and tends to be pest-resistant overall!
 But there are a few things which may find it to be tasty.

 Leaf miners may come to visit.
-These little pests will chew lines through the leaves of your plant, and while the leaves of Jacob’s ladder are smaller than other types of foliage, it doesn’t stop them from making a quick meal on your plant.
+These little pests will chew lines through the leaves of your plant, and while the leaves are smaller than other types of foliage, it doesn’t stop them from making a quick meal on your plant.

 With these, it can be difficult to wipe them out.
 However, you can opt to repel them initially by regularly spraying all leaf surfaces with neem oil to keep the pests at bay.
 Introducing beneficial nematodes to your soil can help with killing off pupating adults.

 Slugs are notorious for snacking on Jacob’s ladder, and they too can be difficult to stop.
-Use a bait such as Garden Safe Slug & Snail Bait to lure these pests away from your plants and poison them.
+Use bait to lure these pests away from your plants and poison them.